My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Like a taco salad but minus the lettuce and with ALL of your favorite fixings.
-These healthy and simple Vegan Taco Bowls include sauteed veggies, rice, beans, avocado, and your choice of taco meat.
-So flavorful and filling.
+Vegan Taco Bowl are like a taco salad minus the lettuce with all of your favorite fixings.
+With sauteed veggies, rice, beans, avocado, and your choice of taco meat.
 Perfect vegan meal anytime!

 Gluten-free and oil-free depending on the taco meat you choose.